aryank34/PerfectPerformance/README.md

 9. enter Supplier resources in SupplierResources.txt file

 Then run transfer_data.java file.
-After this run PerfectPerformance.java file to get the one Perfect Supplier for the client.
+After this run PerfectPerformance.java file to get the one Perfect Supplier for the client